A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: Introduction

-To further harness the potential of uplink ISAC systems, it is crucial to design more efficient receiver to mitigate mutual interference or, equivalently, solve the joint uplink communication signal detection and target response estimation problem.
-Although the considered joint problem looks similar to some problems including joint channel estimation and signal detection \cite{9018199}, and interference elimination in the radar-communication coexistence (RCC) systems \cite{8233171,9420308}, their objectives and design principles differ fundamentally.
-Specifically, in the joint channel estimation and signal detection problems, a turbo-like structure was employed where channel estimation and signal detection were iteratively refined, using data to enhance channel estimation accuracy.
-In the RCC systems, the receiver was designed by exploiting the frequency sparsity to suppress radar interference for communication signal detection \cite{8233171}, or vice versa \cite{9420308}.
+To further harness the potential of uplink ISAC systems, it is crucial to design more efficient receivers to mitigate mutual interference or, equivalently, solve the joint uplink communication signal detection and target response estimation problem.
+Although the considered joint problem is related to problems such as joint channel estimation (CE) and signal detection \cite{9018199}, superimposed-pilot-based systems \cite{9508784}, and interference elimination in radar-communication coexistence (RCC) systems \cite{8233171,9420308}, their objectives and design principles differ fundamentally.
+Specifically, in joint CE and signal detection problems, a turbo-like structure was employed in which CE and signal detection were iteratively refined, using data to enhance CE accuracy.
+In superimposed-pilot-based systems, the transceiver is jointly optimized using a neural network to overcome the effect of imperfect channel state information (CSI).
+In RCC systems, the receiver was designed by exploiting frequency sparsity to suppress radar interference for communication signal detection \cite{8233171}, or vice versa \cite{9420308}.